clubgamma/Make-the-ReadMe-challenge/CONTRIBUTING.md

 5. **It's Code Time now**

-   - Add a new folder in the root directory with your name on it.
+   - Add a new folder in the root directory with your name(add your first and last name like this YashPatel) on it.
    - Then add your ReadMe file inside that folder.
-   - aryankadiya folder is made for your reference.
+   - AryanKadiya folder is made for your reference.

 6. **Now it's time to save the work**